 Actuarial gains and losses are amortized from the subsequent fiscal year in which the gain or loss is recognized by the straight-line method over a certain period which is less than the average remaining service years of employees at the time of recognition.

-(ix) Other material matters which constitute statements

-e the basis for preparation of the consolidated financial
+- (ix) Other material matters which constitute statements - the basis for preparation of the consolidated financial accounted for by the tax exclusion method.

-a.
+Consumption taxes and local consumption taxes are - a.
 Accounting for consumption taxes, etc.: